 Abs max value & spectrum of accelerations will be the criteria to determine whether a product is qualified or not.

-- Multiple contrast tests between un- and qualified products are regarded as reliable to reveal numerical differences on spectra.
+Multiple contrast tests between un- and qualified products are regarded as reliable to reveal numerical differences in spectra.
 To this end, the customers test more than 500 pcs.
 Qualified

 Dewesoft SIRIUS DAQ device features a counter, whose open collector is pulled up to 24V by the power supply.
 The level is able to be in line with SIEMENS PLC logic.
 SIEMENS PLC conducts a full stop in case of any alarm of unqualified pieces.
 The operator is able to check the part.

 All information including result, S/N, time & date is logged to a TXT file by WinCC.
 The Dewesoft raw data files are sorted by time and intended for a review of measurement, especially for tracking unqualified ones.